Procedures

 The SCAP discusses and determines applications in private after applicants, representors, council and agencies have left the meeting.

-Meeting protocols
+Hearing protocols

 Attendees will follow the direction of the Presiding Member and are expected to adhere to the following general meeting protocols: